Giantpizzahead/AlphaLoL/README.md

 Versus Beginner bots, the bot does quite well in the early laning phase, and is able to identify some all in opportunities for kills.
 However, the bot tends to get confused when it sees other players, and it can end up doing some pretty dumb things, like standing still in a 2 versus 3 fight.
 Despite all this, it's able to maintain a solid KDA.

-Current FPS of the bot hovers from 4 to 5 depending on how much stuff is on the screen.
+Current FPS of the bot ranges from 3 to 10 depending on available CPU/GPU power and how much stuff is on the screen.

 ## Usage

 If you want to play around with the bot yourself, PLEASE be responsible.
-Stick to AI or Custom games. **Don't ruin the game for real players.**
+Stick to AI or Custom games. **Don't ruin the game for real players.** If you do go into an actual match, be ready to take over when the bot does something dumb.

-If you do go into an actual match, be ready to take over when the bot does something dumb.
-Don't let the bot feed.
+To prevent usage as a leveling bot, **games cannot be started automatically.** You'll need to manually go through champ select, and activate the bot once the game starts.

-To prevent usage as a leveling bot, **games cannot be started automatically.** You'll need to manually go through champion select, and activate the bot once the game starts.
+While the bot is active, it'll give you a video window with the bot's interpretation of the game, along with a terminal window explaining the bot's logic (and other debug info).

 ## End User Setup

-**Warning:** Using a bot in an actual game is against the rules.
+*Warning: Using a bot in an actual game is against the rules.
 You can get banned for it.
-Use at your own risk.
+Use at your own risk.*

 These instructions only work for Windows.